 Experience Counts — But Only If It’s Specific

-For MD, DO, or Doctor of Podiatric Medicine (DPM) degree holders who do not hold board certification, CMS is tightening the experience requirements.
+For MD, DO, or Doctor of Podiatric Medicine (DPM) degree holders who do not hold board certification, CMS has tightened the experience requirements.
 Lab Directors now need to have at least one year of training or experience directing or supervising non-waived lab testing to qualify.
 For high-complexity labs, that requirement jumps to two years.

 But it’s not just about time spent in the role.
 Labs and directors also need to make sure they’re keeping up with the latest in laboratory practices by completing 20 CE credits focused on the duties of a lab director.